Hannah Arendt: Reception

 Arendt's five-part series "Eichmann in Jerusalem" appeared in The New Yorker in February 1963 some nine months after Eichmann was hanged on 31 May 1962.
 By this time his trial was largely forgotten in the popular mind, superseded by intervening world events.
 However, no other account of either Eichmann or National Socialism has aroused so much controversy.
-Prior to its publication, Arendt was considered a brilliant humanistic original political thinker.
-However her mentor, Karl Jaspers, warned her about a possible adverse outcome, "The Eichmann trial will be no pleasure for you.
+Before its publication, Arendt was considered a brilliant humanistic original political thinker.
+Her mentor, Karl Jaspers, however, had warned her about a possible adverse outcome, "The Eichmann trial will be no pleasure for you.
 I'm afraid it cannot go well".
 On publication, three controversies immediately occupied public attention: the concept of Eichmann as banal, her criticism of the role of Israel and her description of the role played by the Jewish people themselves.

 Arendt was profoundly shocked by the response, writing to Karl Jaspers "People are resorting to any means to destroy my reputation ...
 They have spent weeks trying to find something in my past that they can hang on me".
 Now she was being called arrogant, heartless and ill-informed.
 She was accused of being duped by Eichmann, of being a "self-hating Jewess", and even an enemy of Israel.
-Her critics included The Anti-Defamation League and many other Jewish groups, editors of publications she was a contributor to, faculty at the universities she taught at and friends from all parts of her life.
+Her critics included the Anti-Defamation League and many other Jewish groups, editors of publications she was a contributor to, faculty at the universities she taught at, and friends from all parts of her life.
 Her friend Gershom Scholem, a major scholar of Jewish mysticism, broke off relations with her, publishing their correspondence without her permission.
 Arendt was criticized by many Jewish public figures, who charged her with coldness and lack of sympathy for the victims of the Holocaust.
-Because of this lingering criticism neither this book nor any of her other works were translated into Hebrew until 1999.
-Arendt responded to the controversies in the book's Postscript.
+Because of this lingering criticism, neither this book nor any of her other works were translated into Hebrew until 1999.
+Arendt responded to the controversies in the book's postscript.